Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

 Thank you so much for your feedback and support of Mae's Menu!

-Sweet and salty, garlicky and umami, this Tri-Tip Steak Marinade is a balanced and flavorful marinade that may just change the way you think of marinated steak!
+Sweet and salty, garlicky and umami, this Asian Tri-Tip Steak Recipe is a balanced and flavorful marinade that's simple to make and delicious!

 Marinate the steak as long as you can -- up to 24 hours -- for the best flavor.
 To still get great flavor on a time crunch, cut the steak into smaller pieces before marinating for 30 minutes - 2 hours.